Wisner selected as Associate Director of the Practice Management Board

-Christine S. Cocanour, professor of surgery, has been elected president, and David V. Shatz, professor of surgery, has been elected secretary of the Western Trauma Association.
+Christine S. Cocanour, professor of Trauma and Emergency Surgery, has been elected president, and David V. Shatz, professor of Trauma and Emergency Surgery, has been elected secretary of the Western Trauma Association.
 The elections were held at the association’s Annual Meeting March 2-7 in Steamboat Springs, Colo.
 Cocanour will serve a one-year term, and Shatz’s term will last three years.

 The association is committed to the improvement of trauma care through research, education, sharing of clinical experiences, and the development of physicians of all specialties who are involved in the care of trauma patients.
 The goals of the Association are not only the intellectual growth attained through increased knowledge, but also the emotional growth attained through camaraderie and interaction with family and friends in an environment conducive to winter sports.
 Next year's annual meeting will be in Telluride, CO, March 1-6, 2015

 Diana Farmer receives 2013 Dean's Award for Excellence in Mentoring

 Diana L. Farmer, chair of the Department of Surgery has been selected as a recipient of the 2013 Dean's Award for Excellence in Mentoring.
 This award recognizes and rewards School of Medicine scholars who excel in mentoring and thus contribute to the success of the faculty and UC Davis Health System.
 A mentor plays a critical role in the successful development of others to realize their full academic potential.
 Dr. Farmer will receive her award on March 19, 2014 at the Dean's Recognition Reception.

 Richard Bold receives 2013 Dean's Award for Excellence